 ROLES OF MANAGING EDITOR

-The managing editor is the front-line supervisor who oversees the day-to-day operations of Belitung Nursing Journal.
-He normally reports to the editor-in-chief.
-The Managing Editor guides the development, policies, standards and editorial scope of Belitung Nursing Journal.
-The Managing Editor oversees the entire review, editing and publishing process.
+The Managing Editor is a front-line supervisor who oversees the day-to-day operations of Belitung Nursing Journal and normally reports to the Editor-in-Chief.
+The Managing Editor guides the development, policies, standards and editorial scope of the journal.
+The Managing Editor also oversees the entire review, editing and publishing process.
 In the editorial process, the Managing Editor assigns Editorial Board Member(s) to see through submission review and submission editing.
-The Managing Editor keeps an eye on the submission's progress and assists with any difficulties.
+In addition, the Managing Editor keeps an eye on the submission's progress and assists with any difficulties.
 Once review is completed, the Managing Editor typically sees the submission through the Editing process (including copyediting, layout editing, and proofreading).
-The Managing Editor also creates the journal issues, schedules submission for publication, arranges the Table of Contents, and publishes the issue as part of the publishing process.
-The Managing Editor can restore archived submissions to the active In Review or In Editing lists.
+The Managing Editor also creates journal issues, schedules submission for publication, arranges the Table of Contents, and publishes the issue as part of the publishing process.
+Also, the Managing Editor can restore archived submissions to the active In Review or In Editing lists.

-Another portion of the managing editor’s job involves hiring, training and supervising assistant editors, editorial board members, and reviewers (Please note that the editorial board members are appointed out based on the contract, their availability, and performance.
-If their contract is expired or they are not available, e.g., to review articles based on the contract, their name will be removed).
-It is similar with the reviewers, if there is no response from reviewers when we contact them, their name will be removed.
-The lists of editorial board members or reviewers are continuously updated every six months or per issue.
+Another portion of the managing editor’s job involves hiring, training and supervising assistant editors, editorial board members, and reviewers (Please note that the editorial board members are appointed out based on the contract, availability, and performance.
+If their contract is expired or they are not available, e.g., to review articles based on the contract, their name will be removed without a further notice.
+Many members are asked to be an editorial board just to publish articles easily.
+This is to ensure that we are very serious in this matter).

 ROLES OF EDITORIAL BOARD MEMBERS

 The Editorial Board Members are primarily responsible for assessing manuscripts, selecting suitable reviewers who meet the journal’s requirements and recommending (initial) decisions on the basis of the peer reviewers’ reports and their own assessment while adhering to the journal’s editorial policies.
-The Associate Editor also has a role in contributing editorial articles.
+The Editorial Board Members also have a role in contributing editorial articles.

 RESPONSIBILITIES OF EDITOR-IN-CHIEF, MANAGING EDITOR, INTERNATIONAL EDITORIAL ADVISORY BOARD, AND EDITORIAL BOARD MEMBERS

-Editor-in-Chief, Managing Editor, International Editorial Advisory Board, and Editorial Board Members must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.
+Editor-in-Chief, Managing Editor, International Editorial Advisory Board Members, and Editorial Board Members must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.

 Disclosure and conflicts of interest